centminmod/xenforo-online-safety-act-uk-template/readme.md

 * **Trusted Flagger:** An individual or organization recognized by Ofcom for reliably reporting illegal content.

 * **Large Service:** A service which has more than 7 million monthly active United Kingdom users.

+* **Age Assurance:** Processes used to estimate or verify a user's age, including both age verification and age estimation methods.

+* **Highly Effective Age Assurance:** Methods that meet Ofcom's criteria of being technically accurate, robust, reliable, and fair in determining whether users are children.

+* **Age Verification:** Methods that definitively verify a user's age through documentary or biometric evidence.

+* **Age Estimation:** Methods that estimate a user's age through technical means or data analysis.

+* **Part 3 Services:** User-to-user services that must implement age assurance by July 2025 if likely to be accessed by children.

+* **Part 5 Services:** Services that publish pornographic content and must implement age assurance immediately.

 ## 16. Index of Recommended Measures